dask/dask/docs/source/ml.rst

 -  `LightGBM <https://lightgbm.readthedocs.io/en/latest/Parallel-Learning-Guide.html#dask>`_

-For convenience, here is a copy-pastable example using Dask Dataframe, XGBoost, and the Dask LocalCluster to train on randomly generated data
+For convenience, here is a copy-pastable example using Dask Dataframe, XGBoost, and the Dask LocalCluster to train on randomly generated data:

 .. code-block:: python